hellms/dell-democenter.github.io/README.md

 We need to prepare to the install the Powershell Modules

-Follow the Guide [Module 0](./Module_0.md) for more information
+Follow the Guide [Module 0](./Module_0.md) for more information The Module will guide you to the Commands by Copy and Pasting them from the Page to Powershell.

-*Hint: in each Codebox you will find an icon on the right, e.g.:
+*Hint: The Powershell Code is always in a Codebox, and you will find an icon on the right that copies the Code to the Clipboard, e.g.:

 ```Powershell
 Example-Box,  click the icon ------>